zarthur/CSCC-Android-Mobile-Applications-Notes/week_10/readme.md

 Next, we can begin to work with our map by modifying the *ContactFragment* class.
 Before we add any code, it's important that we understand how maps work.
-We can access the *MapView* widget in the same we we access the other widgets using *View.findViewById()*.
+We can access the *MapView* widget in the same way we access the other widgets using *View.findViewById()*.
 Once we have access to the widget, we have to forward all lifecycle calls from our fragment to the widget; this includes calls to the following: